chrivand/Firepower_O365_Feed_Parser/README.md

 3. A Network Group object and a URL Group object will be created automatically during the first run of the script.
 However, if you'd rather create the objects manually, you can follow the instructions below.

 4. It is also recommended to download an SSL certificate from FMC and put it in the same folder as the scripts.
 This will be used to securely connect to FMC.
-In the config.json file, set the *"SSL_VERIFY"* parameter to *true*, and then set *"SSL_CERT"* to be the path to the FMC's certificate.
+In the **config.json file**, set the *"SSL_VERIFY"* parameter to *true*, and then set *"SSL_CERT"* to be the path to the FMC's certificate.

 5. It is possible to integrate the script with Webex Teams.
 In order to do that, an API Access Token and a Room ID needs to be entered in the **config.json** file.
 Please retrieve your key from: https://developer.webex.com/docs/api/getting-started.
 Then create a dedicated Webex Teams space for these notifications and retrieve the Room ID from: https://developer.webex.com/docs/api/v1/rooms/list-rooms.